UFRed2Green/Red2Green/README.md

 ```

 ### 2. Work on Tasks
-From the Jira subtask(s) assigned to you, create a branch directly (this ensures the Jira issue links properly with your GitHub branch).
+**Create a branch from the Jira subtask assigned to you** (this ensures the Jira issue links properly with your GitHub branch).
 Otherwise you have to manually type keywords into branch names for them to be linked with Jira.

 ### 3. Make Changes

-Once you have made code changes:
+Once you've made code changes:

 Add files to staging: